nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 	This code is used when configuration values should be read from settings files compiled with the code.
 	It will be shortly, however, that appsettings can be overriden from other configuration sources.

 5. Include the AppSettingsController.
+This will just read from the config and store the values for the view.
-6. Include the AppSettings.cshtml view.
+6. Include the Views/AppSettings folder.
+This file displays the ConnectionString.
+7. Uncomment the App Settings navbar menu item in Shared/_Layout.cshtml.
-7. Publish a Release build.
+8. Publish a Release build.

 8. From the Release folder, push the app.

 		cf push

+9. Navigate to the About page and observe the corresponding configuration setting output.
+	The ConnectionString should reflect the same value as the ASPNETCRE_ENVIRONMENT set in the manifest.yml file.

+10. This can be changed by changing the environment variable from the command line.
-9. Set the ASPNETCORE_ENVIRONMENT variable to either development, staging, or production.
+	Set the ASPNETCORE_ENVIRONMENT variable to production.

-		cf set-env [app-name]-[your-name]-lab04 ASPNETCORE_ENVIRONMENT staging
+		cf set-env [app-name]-[your-name]-lab04 ASPNETCORE_ENVIRONMENT production
+		cf restage [app-name]-[your-name]-lab04

-10. Navigate to the About page and observe the corresponding configuration setting output.
+11. Refresh the About page and confirm the change.

 ### STEP 2 - READ ENVIRONMENT VARIABLES